-Q1.
+- Q2.
 Why did you select this article?
-That is, what is its visceral appeal to you?
+That is, what is its visceral appeal to you? - Q3.

-- Q2.
 Identify the central organization in the article.
 To be clear: an organization is larger than a single individual, but smaller than an entire society.
-In some cases, an organizational unit within a firm is specifically identified in the article. - Q3.
+In some cases, an organizational unit within a firm is specifically identified in the article. - Q4.
 Briefly summarize a key strategic issue illuminated in your article.
-Also, is the strategic issue chiefly at the business-level ("the core business model"), the product-level ("key goods or services") or a functional-level ("crucial internal processes")? - Q4.
+Also, is the strategic issue chiefly at the business-level ("the core business model"), the product-level ("key goods or services") or a functional-level ("crucial internal processes")? - Q5.
 Strategy is always "all-inclusive"; that is, we use all skills, knowledge, and abilities at our disposal.
-Are there any elements from our prior class study (e.g., decision-making, culture, diversity, HR, ethics/CSR, the role of managers, etc.) that you think are relevant to understanding this strategic issue? - Q5.
+Are there any elements from our prior class study (e.g., the role of managers, ethics/CSR, HR, diversity, culture, decision-making, etc.) that you think are relevant to understanding the strategic issue? - Q6.
 How do you know this issue is truly strategic?
-That is, how do you know that the issue is long-term in nature, is organization-wide in scope, and requires substantive change on the part of many individuals? - Q6.
-Which specific element(s) (i.e., ideas, concepts, theories, models, frameworks, etc.) on strategy from the textbook (i.e., Chapters 10, 4 or 8) do you think best explains or predicts an organizational outcome associated with this strategic issue? - Q7.
-Which specific element(s) (i.e., ideas, concepts, theories, models, frameworks, etc.) on strategy from the non-textbook materials (e.g., Porter's Value Chain, PESTEL Analysis, Economic Drivers, RBV Analysis, VRIO Analysis) do you think best explains or predicts an organizational outcome associated with this strategic issue? - Q8.
-Do you believe that somewhere in the firm's addressing of this strategic issue that either the strategic vision or the strategic mission of the organization is likely to change?
+That is, how do you know that the issue is long-term in nature, is organization-wide in scope, and requires substantive change either in working capital or on the part of many individuals (or both)? - Q7.
+Which specific element(s) (i.e., ideas, concepts, theories, models, frameworks, etc.) on strategy from the textbook (i.e., Chapters 10, 4, 8, 6, or 9) do you think best explains or predicts one or more aspects of this strategic issue? - Q8.
+Which specific element(s) (i.e., ideas, concepts, theories, models, frameworks, etc.) on strategy from the non-textbook materials (e.g., Porter's Value Chain, PESTEL Analysis, Economic Drivers, RBV Analysis, VRIN Analysis) do you think best explains or predicts one or more aspects of this strategic issue? - Q9.
+Which specific element(s) (i.e., ideas, concepts, theories, models, frameworks, etc.) on strategy evaluation from the non-textbook materials (e.g., Drucker's 15 Principles, Balanced Scorecard, U.N.
+Global Compact Principles, or ESG Ratings) would you recommend the firm use to evaluate an organizational outcome associated with this strategic issue? - Q10.
+Do you believe that somewhere in the firm's addressing of this strategic issue that the strategic vision, strategic mission, or values of the organization are likely to change?
 Explain your answer.